ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 Once you are satisfied with the Groundwater Flow Module's data outputs, it is time to move on to the Particle Tracking Module.
-Access the [ArcNLET.pyt] ArcGIS Python Toolbox and the ArcNLET-Py ArcGIS Pro toolsets within, as described in Section 5.4.2
+Access the [ArcNLET.pyt] ArcGIS Python Toolbox and the ArcNLET-Py ArcGIS Pro toolsets within.

 .. figure:: ./media/usingparticletrackingMedia/media/image1.png
    :align: center
    :alt: A screenshot of a computer program Description automatically generated
-   :width: 4.39753in
-   :height: 3.77323in

-   Figure 5‑31: The ArcNLET-Py Python Toolset and Particle Tracking Module in the Catalog Pane.
+   Figure 11-1: The ArcNLET-Py Python Toolset and Particle Tracking Module in the Catalog Pane.

 1. Double-click the [2 Particle Tracking] module, and the particle tracking Python toolset opens in the [Geoprocessing Pane].